Uniface (programming language): Uniface versions

 Uniface 5 enabled client/server deployment with the introduction of remote database access through Polyserver.
-It introduced graphical user interface via the Universal Presentation Interface (UPI).
-Database support was extended to a total of 13 databases and file systems, and it was now available on DOS, VMS, OS/2, Stratus VOS and UNIX.
+It introduced a graphical user interface via the Universal Presentation Interface (UPI).
+Database support was extended to a total of 13 databases and file systems, and it was now available on DOS, VMS, OS/2, Stratus VOS, and UNIX.
 Japanese character support was also introduced.